-The Offering Common stock offered by us in this offering 1,800,000 shares(1) Common stock to be outstanding after this offering 5,141,665 shares(1)(2) Use of proceeds We estimate that the net proceeds we will receive from this offering will be approximately \$21.2 million (or approximately \$24.4 million if the underwriters fully exercise their overallotment option), after deducting the underwriting discount and commissions of approximately \$1.1 million (or approximately \$1.3 million if the underwriters fully exercise their overallotment option) and estimated offering expenses of approximately \$0.2 million payable by us.
+The Offering Common stock offered by us in this offering 1,500,000 shares(1) Common stock to be outstanding after this offering 4,841,665 shares(1)(2) Use of proceeds We estimate that the net proceeds we will receive from this offering will be approximately \$19.4 million (or approximately \$22.4 million if the underwriters fully exercise their overallotment option), after deducting the underwriting discount and commissions of approximately \$1.0 million (or approximately \$1.2 million if the underwriters fully exercise their overallotment option) and estimated offering expenses of approximately \$0.2 million payable by us.
 We intend to invest the net proceeds of this offering in (i) pass-through Agency RMBS backed by hybrid ARMs, ARMs and fixed-rate mortgage loans and (ii) structured Agency RMBS.
 Specifically, we intend to invest the net proceeds of this offering as follows: • Approximately 40% to 80% in pass-through Agency RMBS.
-Of the 40% to 80% of the net proceeds allocated to pass-through Agency RMBS, the net proceeds will be further allocated as follows: approximately 50% to 100% in pass-through Agency RMBS backed by fixed-rate mortgage loans; approximately 0% to 75% in pass-through Agency RMBS backed by ARMs; and approximately 0% to 75% in pass-through Agency RMBS backed by hybrid ARMs. • The remaining 20% to 60% of the proceeds will be allocated to structured Agency RMBS.
+Of the 40% to 80% of the net proceeds allocated to pass-through Agency RMBS, the net proceeds will be further allocated as follows: approximately 50% to 100% in pass-through Agency RMBS backed by fixed-rate mortgage loans; approximately 0% to 75% in pass-through Agency RMBS backed by ARMs; and • approximately 0% to 75% in pass-through Agency RMBS backed by hybrid ARMs. • The remaining 20% to 60% of the proceeds will be allocated to structured Agency RMBS.
 We expect to borrow against the pass-through Agency RMBS and certain of our structured Agency RMBS that we purchase with the net proceeds of this offering through repurchase agreements and use the proceeds of the borrowings to acquire additional pass-through Agency RMBS and structured Agency RMBS in accordance with a similar targeted allocation.
 We reserve the right to change our targeted allocation depending on prevailing market conditions, including, among others, the pricing and supply of pass-through Agency RMBS and structured Agency RMBS, the performance of our portfolio and the availability and terms of financing.
 Distribution policy To qualify as a REIT, U.S. federal income tax law generally requires that we distribute annually at least 90% of our REIT taxable income, determined without regard to the deduction for dividends paid and excluding net capital gains, and that we pay tax at regular corporate rates on any undistributed REIT taxable income.
 We have not

-Assumes the underwriters' overallotment option to purchase up to an additional 270,000 shares of our common stock is not exercised.
 The number of shares of common stock to be outstanding immediately after the closing of this offering excludes an aggregate of 4,000,000 shares of common stock available for issuance pursuant to our 2012 Equity Incentive Plan.